-- 23.5.1.1 The following forms of development are exempt from the Environmentally Sensitive Development Permit Area requirements, however it is recognized that landowners and developers should attempt to retain natural areas wherever possible: - .1 Construction of or renovation to a single detached dwelling on a lot where, - i.
+- 23.6.1.1 The following forms of development are exempt from the Environmentally Sensitive Development Permit Area requirements, however it is recognized that landowners and developers should attempt to retain natural areas wherever possible: - .1 Construction of or renovation to a single detached dwelling on a lot where, - i.
 The footprint is under 250m2 (2700ft2), and - ii.
-There is no other dwelling on the property. - .2 Construction of residential accessory buildings in accordance with zoning bylaw regulations. - .3 Actions or activities performed by Provincial or District staff or contractors to prevent, control, or reduce flooding, erosion or other immediate threats to life or property. - .4 Any farm use as defined under the Agriculture Land Commission Act for lands within the Agricultural Land Reserve (ALR).
+There is no other dwelling on the property. - .2 Construction of residential accessory buildings in accordance with zoning bylaw regulations. - .3 Actions or activities performed by Provincial or District staff or contractors to prevent, control, or reduce flooding, erosion or other immediate threats to life or property. - .4 Any farm use as defined under the Agriculture Land Commission Act for lands within the Agricultural Land Reserve (ALR). - .5 Maintenance of existing infrastructure by Provincial or District staff or their contractors.